wScottSh/text-adventure-engine/README.md

 - Being called out
 - Forced to adopt a culture that he doesn't want to be part of

-## User Stories

-- As a player, I want to play through Zork on Twitter to have a reason to use my Twitter account.
-- As a player, I want to dive into some nostalgic gaming to 'member the good ol' days when video games were better.

 ---

 ## Hector